gmccreight/mdpg/README.md

 If the tests take more than a second to run on a top-of-the-line computer, then we're not meeting our goal.

+As of this writing (Jan 2014), the tests run in 0.8 seconds on my Macbook Pro.
+There are 271 assertions, many of which are high-level in Rack::Test.

 ## Readily Refactorable

 A secondary, but also critically important, goal is that the codebase be